CSR Goals for Senju Metal Industry Co., Ltd.

 7. Water Management

-• ・Strive to conserve water by responsibly managing water use and discharge.
+• ・The Company strive to conserve water by managing water usage as well as discharge status.

 8. Energy Consumption and Greenhouse Gas Emissions

-• ・Publish data on greenhouse gas (GHG) emissions of Scope 1, 2 and main categories of Scope 3.
+• ・The Company publishes data on greenhouse gas (GHG) emissions of Scope 1, 2 and main categories of Scope 3.

 Fair Trade and Ethics